microsoft/vscode-azure-account/README.md

 | Command |  |
 | --- | --- |
 | `Azure: Sign In`  | Sign in to your Azure subscription.
+| `Azure: Sign In with Device Code` | Sign in to your Azure subscription with a device code.
+Use this in setups where the Sign In command does not work.
 | `Azure: Sign In to Azure Cloud` | Sign in to your Azure subscription in one of the sovereign clouds.
 | `Azure: Sign Out` | Sign out of your Azure subscription.
 | `Azure: Select Subscriptions` | Pick the set of subscriptions you want to work with.
 Extensions should respect this list and only show resources within the filtered subscriptions.